 York is now opening up following the easing of lockdown restrictions in England.
-Many outdoor activities and tours are now open to the public since April 2021, and indoor hospitality is expected to reopen from 17 May.
+Most activities and tours are now open to the public.
 Here’s our list of things open in York now, that need to be booked in advance.
 Since the start of COVID, all attractions require advance booking with timed entry slots to avoid overcrowding and allow for distancing measures.

 Make the most of spring with our round-up of things open in York now!

 Van Gogh Exhibition – The Immersive Experience is now open in York.
 Your chance to explore the life of one of the greatest artists of all time on this immersive experience

 York hop on hop off buses are now open and operating daily.
 Discover this beautiful Roman city with a convenient bus ticket that allow you to get on and off at all the major locations around the city.
 You’ll also get views of stunning landmarks including the Roman walls and York Minster.